 Where to Position Indoor Citrus Trees in the Home – The Essentials

 Citrus trees need a bright position with an absolute minimum of 4 hours of direct sunlight per day.
 A south-facing window is preferred to ensure the tree produces fruits.
 They also require warm temperatures and high humidity for strong growth.
 In Feng Shui, citrus trees belong in the wealth area of your home and are believed to bring good luck and prosperity.

 About Indoor Citrus Trees

 Citrus is a large genus of fruiting plants in the family Rutaceae.
-The fruits of these trees and shrubs are beloved worldwide, offering a host of uses and benefits, with many species and even more hybrids and cultivars delivering the wide range of colors and tastes we are accustomed to today.
+The fruits of these trees and shrubs are beloved worldwide, offering a host of uses and benefits and symbolic value, with many species and even more hybrids and cultivars delivering the wide range of colors and tastes we are accustomed to today.

 Citrus is largely native to Asia, traveling down to Oceania and Australia.
 They are found in tropical environments where temperatures rarely drop, explaining their ability to grow so well indoors.
 As there are few plants that reliably produce fruits indoors, needing a period of cold to induce fruiting, citrus trees are ideal for those with only indoor or patio, or balcony space to grow.